ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 1. Drag the **Lensflare Post Process** into your Hierarchy, and you should get something like the second photo above.

-    For my scene at this particular angle, the lens flares were not very visible, so I turned the intensity up to 5.
+    For the scene at this particular angle, the lens flares were not very visible, so the intensity was set to 5.
 This made the shapes much more visible.

     ![Post Process Effects](../img/VFXtutorial/ppe_lensflare_properties.png "The default of AO is subtle but clear."){: .center loading="lazy" }